Vloods/TransTTE_demo/README.md

 # How to run Graphormer
 - Install and run Docker
-- Build Docker image using docker build . -t iris_server
+- Build Docker image with graphormer/Dockerfile using docker build . -t graphormer
-- Run Docker container using docker run --rm -it -p 80:80 iris_server
+- Run Docker container using docker run --rm -it -p 80:80 graphormer
-- Go to http://127.0.0.1:80/docs to see all available methods of the API
+- Launch graphormer/app/test_api.ipynb.
+With this notebook you can use graphormer and customize start and end points to predict travel time.

 # Datasets